eweeks/cs171-hw2-weeks-esther/problem_1_answers.md

   //api.github.com/repos/username/repository_name ... then somehow narrow
 this down...  //api.github.com/repos/username/repository_name/commits will give list of commits... also has the dates..don't see anything on additions or deletions though...

+What happens if suddenly a contributor pushes many commits in a short time interval?
+How would you address this particular issue?

+It would probably show as a spike on the graph, either a spike of additions or deletions, unless there is a lot of general activity on that repository, then as the scale is set to show the trends through out the year, it would probably be lost in the curve of the data.
+As this graph aslo doesn't show the contributors who made these commits, it doesn't really address this.
+If you wanted to show the contributors who added the data, you could add a click function that would allow for clicking on the graph and getting more detail of who made those changes in the selected area.

+Punch Card:

+Who is the audience?
+Punch card shows general data for the whole repository, with nothing specific to the contributors.
+Once again, I believe it is most useful for the project managers though also with situations when it would be of interest to other contributors on the project.
+This is a useful graph for those who are interested it what time and days most of the work was done, as it graphs the commits based on day and time.
+This could be useful in situations where you are either looking for a time when the most people are working or a time when they probably will not be.

+What data is used?

+This graph uses commit data from the specific repository, it seems, across the entire history of the repository, not just a year.
+It is using both a count of commits as well as a day and hour associated with each.

+How can you get the data using the GitHub API?

+Make a call to that repositories info, get a list of commits, with dates for all.
+  //api.github.com/repos/username/repository_name ... then somehow narrow
+this down...  //api.github.com/repos/username/repository_name/commits will give list of commits... also has the dates..

+What happens if suddenly a contributor pushes many commits in a short time interval?
+How would you address this particular issue?

+If it is enough commits, it might show up in relation to the size of the "punch" on the graph, and the date and time will be recorded and affect the graph.
+Possibly, this might make it seem like there is more activity on the repository at a certain time and day, but if the repository is recording a long enough period, this probably will not skew the data too much.
+Once again, if this is something you wanted to show, it could be done by showing additional data on click or on a hover.

+Pulse:

+Who is the audience?

+Pulse gives a lot of current information on the project activity and status.
+I would say it is very useful for anyone currently working on or managing a repository.
+It seems especially geared towards contributors, as it shows new issues, closed issues, pull requests, merge requests, number of contributors and number of commits each has made, etc.

+What data is used?

+There is a lot of data on this page.
+This page uses merged and opened pull requests, closed and opened issues, contributors and number of commits each has made, number of files changes, number of additions and deletions, and unresolved conversations.

+ How can you get the data using the GitHub API?

+ Make a call to that repositories info, get a list of commits, with dates for all.
+  //api.github.com/repos/username/repository_name ... then somehow narrow
+this down...  //api.github.com/repos/username/repository_name/commits will give list of commits... also has the dates..